amik94/amik94/README.md

 ## Hi there 👋

-- 🔭 I’m working as a Web Developer focuesed on front end development.
+- 🔭 I’m working as a Web Developer focuesed on both sides, Full Stack development.
-- 🌱 Currently studying JS.

 <div align="center">
   <a href="https://github.com/amik94">